BankWare software is used by banks of all sizes all over the world to create customer-focused digital services that help to:

-BankWare is in a “customer centric” core banking solution that runs the front, middle and back office of any bank of any size.
+BankWare is a “customer-centric” core banking solution that runs the front, middle and back office of any bank of any size.

 BankWare fully integrates into iBank and AMLtrac.